 Parasites

-All kinds of worms and bugs can invade your AmStaff’s body, inside and out.
+All kinds of worms and bugs can invade your dog’s body inside and outside.
 Everything from fleas and ticks to ear mites can infest her skin and ears.
-Hookworms, roundworms, heartworms, and whipworms can get into her system in a number of ways: drinking unclean water, walking on contaminated soil, or being bitten by an infected mosquito.
+Hookworms, roundworms, heartworms, and whipworms can get into her system in several ways: drinking unclean water, walking on contaminated soil, or being bitten by an infected mosquito.

 Feeding Plan

-You will need to feed your American Staffordshire Terrier high-quality dog food.
+You will need to feed your American Staffordshire Terriers high-quality dog food.
 Check to make sure that the first ingredient of the food you will be feeding your dog is meat.
-In terms of nutrients, crude protein should be no less than 30 percent, crude fat should be no less than 20 percent and fiber content needs to be 4 percent or less.
+In terms of nutrients, crude protein should be no less than 30 percent, crude fat should be no less than 20 percent, and fiber content needs to be 4 percent or less.

 Feed your American Staffordshire terrier two or more small meals during the day to prevent gastric torsion, commonly known as bloat.
 This illness results from an accumulation of air in the dog’s stomach, sometimes resulting from rapid eating.